-Maggie Kroemer returned to her alma mater as head coach of the Valpo men’s and women’s swimming program on August 19, 2019.
+Maggie Kroemer returned to her alma mater as head coach of the Valpo men’s and women’s swimming programs on August 19, 2019.
 She enters her fifth season in charge in 2023-24.

-Kroemer's first season was also highlighted by not just success against the record book, but success in the competition as well.
-The program tallied seven dual meet wins over the course of the season - four by the women and three by the men - to far outpace victory totals in recent years.
+In Kroemer's first season as head coach, the program tallied seven dual meet wins - four by the women and three by the men - to far outpace victory totals in recent years.
 In addition, both the men (Summit League Championships) and the women (MVC Championships) posted their highest point totals in season-ending competition since moving to their respective conferences.
 May finished as Summit League runner-up in the 200 free to become Valpo's first All-League honoree since 2006.

 Prior to returning to Valpo, Kroemer spent the 2018-2019 campaign as an assistant coach at Seattle University.
 With the Redhawks, Kroemer ran the distance group and guided that group of swimmers to 11 new entries in the program’s all-time top-10 charts in her lone season.